 It’s also worth pointing out that the company has a free privacy protector feature for all of their domain registrations.

 If your goal is to market to a broader audience spanning the world, you had better work on translating your site’s content.
 After all, if global visitors can’t read your content, they’ll never convert.
 While many people feel that English is the prevailing language of the world, keep in mind that if your website is written in English only, you’ll probably only engage 27% of the total market.
-Adding to that 73% of people prefer websites written in their native language, even if they are multilingual.
-To help you with translating your content, you can use Google Translate.

 This free online tool will quickly translate content into over 100 languages.
 If you’re worried about the tool’s accuracy, then don’t be.
 According to The Washington Post, Google Translate is about as accurate as human translators.
 That’s pretty amazing, isn’t it?